 |10.||Canon 1200D||Y||mono / mono||-||-||mini||2.0||-||-||-|

 It is notable that the 1100D has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the 1100D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1100D was succeeded by the Canon 1200D.
+Both the 1100D and the SX420 have been discontinued, but can regularly be found used on eBay.
+The 1100D was replaced by the Canon 1200D, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.